shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.4.md

 ### Usage Update: `AuthProvider`

-A new parameter is now supported in the `AuthProvider` constructor for explicitly setting the `window.ethereum` to the provider in the app's context.
+* **`setWindowProvider`**: A new parameter is now supported in the `AuthProvider` constructor for explicitly setting the `window.ethereum` to the provider in the app's context.
 Previously, it was set by default.
 In the latest release, by default, it is **not set**.
 The developer must specify `setWindowProvider=true` while instantiating the `AuthProvider` to ensure that `window.ethereum` is set when `AuthProvider` is instantiated.
 See [[web-auth-usage-guide|{{config.extra.arcana.sdk_name}} Usage Guide]] for details.

+* **`network`**: Previously, to deploy an app integrated with the {{config.extra.arcana.sdk_name}} on the Arcana Mainnet, developers were required to specify the `network` parameter in the `AuthProvider` constructor as the 'mainnet'.
+This is no longer mandatory.
+The {{config.extra.arcana.app_address}} value itself is sufficient to specify whether the deployment is meant for the Arcana Testnet or Mainnet.

 ## Bug Fixes